 I’ve since transitioned into the institutional side of commercial real estate investments and don’t have opportunities to model these types of deals any more, but I nonetheless still possess the skills to pound out a quick land development model in Excel when necessary.

 Over the years, I’ve received numerous requests to put out a back-of-the-envelope model for developers of single-family lots.
 So this model is on account of those requests.

 Since releasing this model several years back, I’ve made several updates to the model including the ability to now include a second phase in your analysis.

 You might also like my single family home construction pro forma for home builders.

 Back-of-the-Envelope Land Development Model – What’s Under the Hood?

 This is a basic, back-of-the-envelope model for quickly calculating the potential returns and/or estimating the land value of a prospective project.
 The model spits out a summary of the estimated internal rate of return and equity multiple for the project, both on an unlevered and levered basis based on various assumptions.
 It also calculates equity required, with or without financing, as well as calculates the absolute equity at risk (equity in before entitlements).

-With your assumptions properly modeled, the Workbook runs an analysis up to 60 months of unlevered and levered monthly cash flows.
-The analysis assumes only one phase of construction, however with a little tweaking you can easily adapt the model to work with multi-phase projects.
+With your assumptions properly modeled for each phase in your analysis, the Workbook runs an analysis up to 120 months of unlevered and levered monthly cash flows.
+The analysis allows for up two phase of construction, however with a little tweaking you can easily adapt the model to work with more than two-phase projects.